Munich Agreement: German invasion of rump Czechoslovakia

 By seizing Bohemia and Moravia, Nazi Germany gained all of the skilled labour force and heavy industry located there as well as all the weapons of the Czechoslovak Army.
 During the 1940 Battle of France, roughly 25% of all German weapons came from the protectorate.
-Nazi Germany also gained the all of Czechoslovakia's gold treasure, including gold stored in the Bank of England.
+Nazi Germany also gained all of the Czechoslovakia's gold treasure, including gold stored in the Bank of England.
 Of a total 227 tons of gold found after the war in salt mines, only 18.4 tons were returned to Czechoslovakia in 1982, but most of it came from Czechoslovakia.
 Czechoslovakia was also forced to "sell" war material to the Wehrmacht for 648 million of prewar Czechoslovak koruna, a debt that was never repaid.

 Chamberlain claimed the Prague annexation was a "completely different category" that moved beyond the legitimate Versailles grievances.
 Meanwhile, concerns arose in Britain that Poland, which was now encircled by many German possessions, would become the next target of Nazi expansionism.
 That was made apparent by the dispute over the Polish Corridor and the Free City of Danzig and resulted in the signing of an Anglo-Polish military alliance.
 That made the Polish government refuse to accept German negotiation proposals over the Polish Corridor and the status of Danzig.
 Chamberlain felt betrayed by the Nazi seizure of Czechoslovakia, realized that his policy of appeasement towards Hitler had failed and so began to take a much harder line against Germany.
 He immediately began to mobilize the British armed forces to a war footing, and France did the same.
 Italy saw itself threatened by the British and French fleets and started its own invasion of Albania in April 1939.

 Strengthening of Wehrmacht armaments

 Since most of the border defences had been in the territory ceded as a consequence of the Munich Agreement, the rest of Czechoslovakia was entirely open to further invasion despite its relatively-large stockpiles of modern armaments.
 In a speech delivered in the Reichstag, Hitler expressed the importance of the occupation for strengthening of German military and noted that by occupying Czechoslovakia, Germany gained 2,175 field guns and cannons, 469 tanks, 500 anti-aircraft artillery pieces, 43,000 machine guns, 1,090,000 military rifles, 114,000 pistols, about a billion rounds of small-arms ammunition, and 3 million rounds of anti-aircraft ammunition.
 That could then arm about half of the Wehrmacht.
-Czechoslovak weapons later played a major role in the German conquest of Poland and France, the last of which country had urged Czechoslovakia into surrendering the Sudetenland in 1938.
+Czechoslovak weapons later played a major role in the German conquest of Poland and France, the latter having urged Czechoslovakia into surrendering the Sudetenland in 1938.